garbagetown/guideline/source_en/ArchitectureInDetail/ExclusionControl.rst

 Exclusive control with pessimistic locking is used when it is applicable to any of the 3 cases given below.

 #. | Data to be updated is managed by dividing it in multiple tables.
-   | When the tables to be updated are divided into multiple tables, it is necessary to ensure that there are no updates by other transaction, till the update of each table is completed.
+   | When the data to be updated is divided into multiple tables, it is necessary to ensure that there are no updates by other transaction, till the update of each table is completed.

 #. | Status of the fetched data needs to be checked before performing update.
    | After completing the checks, it is necessary to ensure that there are no updates by other transaction.